simiagarwal/Linux-project/README.md

 $ exit

-Now use nano again to edit your__init__.py, database_setup.py, and createitems.py files to change the database engine from sqlite://catalog.db to postgresql://username:password@localhost/catalog enter image description here
+Now use nano again to edit your__init__.py, database_setup.py, and createitems.py files to change the database engine from sqlite://catalog.db to postgresql://username:password@localhost/catalog.

 Restart your apache server $ sudo service apache2 restart and now your IP address and hostname should both load your application.